dustinpfister/blog_posts/_posts/js-array-slice.md

 console.log(last); // 4
 ```

-## 3 - Array slice can be used to clone an array of primitives
+## 3 - javaScript Array slice can be used to clone an array of primitives

 So because Array.slice returns a new Array rather than mutating one it can, in some cases, be used as a way to clone an array assuming it is an array of primitive values.